-Note for Scotland: Adult Disability Payment (ADP) is replacing PIP in Scotland.
-The roll out began in March 2022 - see the link below to find out when it will launch where you live.
-The qualifying criteria for ADP is similar to PIP, but there will be some changes in how it's delivered.
-If you are currently receiving PIP or DLA, you do not have to apply - you will be contacted directly by Social Security Scotland.
-For further information, see: www.mygov.scot/adult-disability-payment-launch
+Note for Scotland: Adult Disability Payment (ADP) has replaced PIP in Scotland.
+See our factsheet and mygov.scot/personal-independence-payment-is-moving for more details.
+If you are currently receiving PIP or DLA, you do not have to apply - you will be contacted directly by Social Security Scotland and you will continue to be paid.
+Meanwhile, the Department of Work and Pensions will continue to be your point of contact for any change of circumstances and requests.
+To find out more, see: mygov.scot/adult-disability-payment